khamitskiy-vlad/rwiki_links/README.md

 # RwikiLinks

-RwikiLinks is a Ruby gem designed to generate citation links for news articles.
+`RWikiLinks` is a Ruby gem designed to generate citation links for news articles.
 The gem extracts key information such as the article title, author, publication date, and publisher, and formats it into a citation string.

 ---